Predictive Subsampling for Scalable Inference in Networks: Theoretical Results

 \begin{assumption} $P$ is an uniformly sparse matrix i.e., there exists fixed constants $c_1 >0 $ and $c_2 \leq 1$, and a sequence $\{\rho_n\}_{n=1}^\infty$ with $\rho_n \leq 1$ for all $n$ such that $c_1 \rho_n \leq P_{ij} \leq c_2\rho_n$ for all $n \in \N$ and all $1 \leq i \leq j \leq n$. \end{assumption}

 \begin{assumption} $\kappa(P) \leq c_0$ for some $c_0>0$. \end{assumption}

 \begin{assumption} $m\rho_n = \Omega(\log m)$ \end{assumption}

-We now discuss the motivations behind Assumptions \ref{ass0} through \ref{ass4}.
-Assumption~\ref{ass0} imposes a lower bound on the subsample size $m$ relative to the network size $n$.
-Assumption~\ref{ass1} imposes a standard low-rank condition on the underlying probability matrix, which is commonly adopted in the literature on random dot product graphs.
-Assumption~\ref{ass2} formalizes the notion of uniformly sparse graphs and ensures that all entries $p_{ij}$ in the probability matrix $P$ are of the same order, governed by the sparsity parameter $\rho_n$; see Definition~13 in \cite{lyzinski2016community} for a similar condition.
-Assumption~\ref{ass3} states that $P$ has bounded condition number and is thus similar to the eigenvalue gap condition in Assumption 2.1 of \cite{tang2017semiparametric}.
+We now discuss the motivations behind Assumptions \ref{ass1} through \ref{ass4}.
+Assumption~\ref{ass1} imposes a lower bound on the subsample size $m$ relative to the network size $n$.
+Assumption~\ref{ass2} formalizes the notion of uniformly sparse graphs and ensures that all entries in the probability matrix $P$ are of the same order, governed by the sparsity parameter $\rho_n$; see Definition~13 in \cite{lyzinski2016community} for a similar condition.
+Assumption~\ref{ass3} states that $P$ has a bounded condition number and is thus similar to the eigenvalue gap condition in Assumption 2.1 of \cite{tang2017semiparametric}.
 Note that Assumption~\ref{ass3} is mainly for ease of exposition as otherwise we can simply include factors depending on $\kappa(P)$ throughout our theoretical results.
 Finally, Assumption~\ref{ass4} requires the expected degree in the sampled subgraph to be at least of order $\Omega(\log m)$, which in turn imposes a lower bound on the sparsity parameter $\rho_n$, given the network size and the subsample size.
-We note that Assumption~\ref{ass4} is slightly more restrictive than the condition $n \rho_n = \Omega(\log n)$ typically encountered in the literature (see e.g., Assumption~2 of \cite{xie2024entrywise}), but this is expected as our estimation procedure is based on the subsampled network $A_S$ and not the full network $A$.
+We note that Assumption~\ref{ass4} is slightly more restrictive than the condition $n \rho_n = \Omega(\log n)$ typically encountered in the literature (e.g., Assumption~2 of \cite{xie2024entrywise}), but this is expected as the first step in our estimation procedure uses the subsampled network $A_S$ and not the full network $A$.